syashasvi/DATABASE-OF-INDIAN-MOVIE-CELEBS-via-CRAWLING/README.md

-# IMDB-Crawler
+# Extraction of info
-Web scraping with Python and BeautifulSoup for 200 Bollywood actors and their information and images from IMDB.
+ExtractionWeb scraping with Python and BeautifulSoup for 200 Bollywood actors and their information and images from IMDB.

 # Prerequisites
 Beautifulsoup4 and SQLite3 to run.Install missing packages with pip3: